-The difference between flooding and more manageable experiences of our emotions is one of magnitude.
-You reach the point when your thinking brain—the part that can take in gray areas, consider other sides, stay aware of the real state of affairs— is shut out.
-Psychologist John Gottman explains this emotional hijacking as the hallmark of our nervous system in overdrive.
-Something happens — and it could be almost anything — in your interaction with your partner that sets off your internal threat-detection system.
-This is your parasympathetic nervous system in action, preparing you for battle or flight.
+The difference between flooding and more manageable experiences of one’s emotions is one of magnitude.
+You reach the point when your thinking brain—the part that can take in gray areas, consider other sides, stay aware of the real state of affairs—shut down.
+Psychologist Dr. John Gottman explains this emotional hijacking as the hallmark of our nervous system in overdrive.
+Something happens in your interaction with your partner that sets off your internal threat-detection system.
+This is your sympathetic nervous system in action, preparing you for battle or flight.
 In this state, you lose some of your capacity for rational thought.
 Science describes this is as a decrease of activity in your pre-frontal cortex, the center of higher cognition.

-The stuff that works well when you are being chased by a mastodon doesn’t work so well in the home.
+What works well when you in the wild doesn’t work at home.
 Our instinctive reactions in these moments usually make the situation worse.
-The fight response we are primed for becomes a cascade of angry words that just deepen wounds.
-In flight, we might stalk out of the room or shut out our mate with icy silence.
-Basically, when we react in the grip of emotional flooding, we do and say the kind of things that are likely to trigger emotional flooding in our partner.
-And then both people in the room are out of control.
+The fight response becomes a cascade of angry words that deepen wounds.
+In flight, you might stalk out of the room or shut out your mate with icy silence.
+When you react in the grip of emotional flooding, you do and say things that are likely to trigger emotional flooding in your partner. then both people in the room are out of control.

 And by all means, don’t get down on yourself when you do get tripped up and act out.
 That’s what “I’m sorry” is for.

 This article was originally published on The Huffington Post.

 Unsure which Gottman Relationship Coach product is for you?
 Take our quiz!